robinsimonklein/stimulus-devtools/README.md

 ### Install the Extension

-Download and install the Stimulus Debugger Chrome Extension [from the Chrome Web Store](https://chromewebstore.google.com/detail/stimulus-devtools/ljofhbgbmcnggnnomninmadlnicbojbh).
+Download and install the Stimulus DevTools [from the Chrome Web Store](https://chromewebstore.google.com/detail/stimulus-devtools/ljofhbgbmcnggnnomninmadlnicbojbh).

 ### Open Stimulus DevTools